thomazyazima/thomazyazima.github.io/week-2/12-BONUS-challenges/mood-board/README.md

 # U1.W2: Create a Mood Board

 ## Learning Competencies
--Learn about mood boards and how they help in website design
+- Evaluate the use mood boards in website design
+- Create a mood board

 ## Summary